quicwg/base-drafts/draft-ietf-quic-recovery.md

 A sender calculates both smoothed RTT and RTT variance similar to those specified in {{?RFC6298}}, see {{on-ack-received}}.

-A sender will commonly receive ACK frames that acknowledge larger packet numbers than before.
-A sender might therefore take multiple samples per RTT (see
+A sender might take multiple samples per RTT because ACK frames that are received will commonly acknowledge larger packet numbers than before (see
+{{on-ack-received}}).
+When multiple samples are generated within an RTT, the smoothed RTT and RTT variance may retain inadequate history, as suggested in
-{{on-ack-received}}), and as suggested in {{?RFC6298}}, this can cause the smoothed RTT to retain inadequate RTT history.
-Changing these constants is currently an open research question.
+{{?RFC6298}}.
+Changing these computations is currently an open research question.

 min_rtt is the minimum RTT measured over the connection, prior to adjusting by ack delay.
 Ignoring ack delay for min RTT prevents intentional or unintentional